sealuwee/twitterframe/README.md

 # twitterframe

 🥚🔜🐦 twiterframe.
-A basic command line application used in tandem with Twitter API to frame content from Twitter into your preferred format.
+A basic command line application used in tandem with Twitter API to create .csv files.

-In the future, I want to add more flexibility with the preferred output. (i.e. JSON, SQL databases, etc.)
+In the future this project will have an interactive shell that will feature creating, connecting and committing to a database.

 # Project Currently: **BETA**